dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

 .. note::
    In fact, :class:`SubstrateReferenceBase` already supports binarization by Otsu's method and defines ``_binary_image`` slot for it.
-   We do not use it here to point out that slots must be defined for custom attribute.
+   In order to point out that slots must be defined for custom attribute, we did not use it here.

 Parameters and DrawOptions
 --------------------------